pimutils/khal/doc/source/usage.rst

 new
 ***
-allows for quick adding of new events. ``khal new`` should understand the following syntax:
+allows for adding new events. ``khal new`` should understand the following syntax:

 ::

-    khal new [-a CALENDAR] [OPTIONS] startdatetime [enddatetime] summary [description]
+    khal new [-a CALENDAR] [OPTIONS] startdatetime [enddatetime] [timezone] summary [description]

-where start- and enddatetime are either datetimes or times in the formats defined in the config file.
-If no calendar is given via :option:`-a`, the default calendar is used. :command:`new` does no support :option:`-d` and also :option:`-a` may only be used once.
+where start- and enddatetime are either datetimes, times, or keywords and times in the formats defined in the config file.
+If no calendar is given via :option:`-a`, the default calendar is used. :command:`new` does not support :option:`-d` and also :option:`-a` may only be used once.

+:command:`new` accepts these combinations for stard and endtimes (specifying the end is always optional):

+ * `datetime [datetime|time] [timezone]`
+ * `time [time] [timezone]`
+ * `date [date]`

+where the formats for datetime and time are as follows:

+ * `datetime = (longdatetimeformat|datetimeformat|keyword-date timeformat)`
+ * `time = timeformat`
+ * `date = (longdateformat|dateformat)`

+and `timezone`, which describes the timezone the events start and end time are in, should be a valid Olson DB identifier (like `Europe/Berlin` or `America/New_York`.
+If no timezone is given, the *defaulttimezone* as configured in the configuration file is used instead.

-Start- and enddatetime can be one of the following:
+The exact format of langdatetimeformat, datetimeformat, timeformat, longdateformat and dateformat can be configured in the configuration file.

-* **datetime datetime:** start and end datetime specified, if no year is given (like the non-long version of dateformat, see config file, should allow), this year is used.

-* **datetime time:** end date will be same as start date, unless that would make the event end before it has started, then the next day is used as end date

-* **datetime:** event will last for defaulttime
+Valid keywords for dates are *today*, *tomorrow*, the English name of all seven weekdays and their three letter abbreviations (their next occurence is used).

-* **time time:** event starting today at the first time and ending today at the second time, unless that would make the event end before it has started, then the next day is used as end date
+If no end is given, the default length of one hour or one day (for all-day events) is used.
+If only a start time is given the new event is assumed to be starting today.
+If only a time is given for the event to end on, the event ends on the same day it starts on, unless that would make the event end before it has started, then the next day is used as end date

-* **time:** event starting today at time, lasting for the default length

-* **date date:** all day event starting on the first and ending on the last event

-* **date:** all day event starting at given date and lasting for default length

-**description** is a string started by `::` (which will be removed) and will be used as the new event's *description*, i.d., the body of the event.

-The default length is either 1 hour or 1 day, depending on the type of event.
+If the **summary** contains the string `::`, everything after `::` is taken as the **description** of the new event, i.e., the "body" of the event (and `::` will be removed).

 Options
 """""""